 Top 25 Egyptian Foods: Where Food is Culture!

 Egypt is known for its amazingly diverse and unique Middle Eastern and international cuisine.
 This is because of the many cultures and communities existing within the borders of just one country.

 From the far north in the North Coast, Matrouh, and North Sinai, all the way to the far south in Luxor and Aswan, you’ll find a wide array of dishes ranging from vegetarian to others heavy with meats and fats.
 Egypt’s cuisine is exceptional because it does not simply take internationally known dishes or ingredients and put its twist on them but is unique in terms of the approach and staple ingredients.

 Food is a cornerstone in Egyptian culture, and cooking something special is a ubiquitous way to show your love for someone.
-This is why Egyptian cuisine should be on the top of every traveler’s list if they’re looking for things they have never tasted before.
+This is why Egyptian cuisine should be at the top of every traveler’s list if they’re looking for things they have never tasted before.

 Let’s take a look at some of the best food Egypt has to offer.

 Those who are Egyptian or familiar with Egyptian cuisine will understand why Kushary has to come first.
 Kushary is a great representative of Egyptian culinary tradition, because it’s everything mixed in one plate.
 Rice, macaroni, black lentils, tomato juice, garlic vinegar, and hot sauce on top, with a final sprinkle of fried onions and your spice of choice.

 It’s one of the most popular and historical street foods, made and served in restaurants as well as by street vendors.

-Mahshi is a common oriental food in the Arab world, but nothing beats the Egyptian touch to it.
+Mahshi is a famous oriental dish found all over the Arab world, but nothing beats the Egyptian touch!
 It’s a great vegetarian dish comprising rice, tomatoes, onions, and spices stuffed in, most popularly, grapevine leaves.
 It can also come in many shapes and forms, as it can be stuffed in tomatoes, bell peppers, eggplant, squash, zucchini, and more.